huitema/quic-in-space/draft-huitema-quic-in-space.md

 to other use cases that have similar characteristics, such as IoT in disconnected and far away settings, but these are not considered specifically in this document.

+Various other considerations such as how to store packets during disruptions or network management considerations are out of scope of this document.

 # Conventions and Definitions